Clearance guidance: online

 Clearance withdrawal release depends on verification and settlement readiness

-Withdrawal holds & settlement clearance
+Withdrawal holds & clearance

 Withdrawal requests are subject to transactional review to ensure outgoing fund movements do not conflict with liquidity availability, settlement sequencing, beneficiary alignment, and active market exposure.
-The Trading Centre evaluates whether the servicing entity’s declared operating model aligns with observed withdrawal behavior and settlement chain characteristics.
+The Trading Center evaluates whether the servicing entity’s declared operating model aligns with observed withdrawal behavior and settlement chain characteristics.

 Review signals may include mismatched client identity records, destination changes, abnormal request timing, unusual routing, or inconsistency between stated liquidity capacity and withdrawal queue throughput.
 Where a signal is triggered, the request may enter a verification hold until the minimum documentation set is completed and a clearance outcome is recorded.